bramses/chatgpt-md/README.md

 Bram publishes a Zettelkasten with a twice/weekly newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), and does freeleance contracts (for hire!) related to AI/web dev/AR+VR.

-Bram is also the creator of [Stenography](https://stenography.dev), a API and [VSC Extension](https://marketplace.visualstudio.com/items?itemName=Stenography.stenography) that automatically documents code on save.
+Bram is also the creator of [Stenography](https://stenography.dev), an API and [VSC Extension](https://marketplace.visualstudio.com/items?itemName=Stenography.stenography) that automatically documents code on save.
 He also is the author of [Bramses' Highly Opinionated Vault](https://github.com/bramses/bramses-highly-opinionated-vault-2023), an extremely detailed philosophy + vault template used by hundreds of Obsidian users, new and old.

 You can learn more about him and his work on his [website](https://www.bramadams.dev/about/).